Forklift Truck Accidents

 The average forklift truck (or FLT) weighs about 7000 lbs and will carry loads of between 1 and 5 tonnes, up to a height of 24 feet.
 It, therefore, has the potential to do a lot of damage and must be properly maintained.
 Daily checks should be carried out and logged, especially of the loading mechanism and the safety features, such as the warning siren, flashing lights and rear view mirrors.
 Any defect or malfunction with these parts could lead to a serious forklift accident.

-Perhaps more important than the safety of the vehicle is the safety of the driver, because most forklift accidents are caused by human error.
+Perhaps more important than the safety of the vehicle is the safety of the driver because most forklift accidents are caused by human error.
 The operator must be trained and qualified to drive a forklift and must be familiar with the particular type of truck he is assigned to.
 The training is not limited to the use of the vehicle; it must also include the processes involved, the safe methods of loading, unloading and stacking, and the layout of the workplace.
 This training is an on-going process and it is vital to keep it up to date with refresher courses.
 The driver must also be properly supervised by someone with the qualifications and experience to do that job.

-Some forklift accidents are caused by drivers not being fit, through medication, drink or drugs, to drive safely, and the employer should keep and police a policy which outlaws forklift driving whilst under the influence.
+Some forklift accidents are caused by drivers not being fit, through medication, drink or drugs, to drive safely, and the employer should keep and police a policy that outlaws forklift driving whilst under the influence.

 There is adequate health and safety legislation in place to prevent accidents involving forklift trucks.
-There are workplace regulations which impose strict duties in relation to work at height and the arrangement of transport traffic routes, and there is plenty of guidance from the Health & Safety Executive (HSE) and the Forklift Truck Association.[link]
+There are workplace regulations that impose strict duties in relation to work at height and the arrangement of transport traffic routes, and there is plenty of guidance from the Health & Safety Executive (HSE) and the Forklift Truck Association.

 Forklift Truck Accidents & Claims